galeraga/3D-semantic-parsing/README.md

 A point cloud is a type of 3D geometric data structure, based on an unordered set of points.
 Each point is a vector of its (x, y, z) coordinates plus extra feature channels such as color, normal, etc.

-PointNet: Respects invariance of input points and no voxel grids are needed

-PointNet provides a unified deep learning architecture for the following application recognition tasks, based on point cloud inputs:
+PointNet provides a unified deep learning architecture for the following recognition tasks, based on point cloud inputs:
 1) Shape classification
 2) Shape part segmentation
 3) Scene semantic parsing

 This project'll be focus on implementing only **object classification** and **scene semantic parsing** (no shape part segmentation is carried out).
 As a dataset, the **S3DIS dataset** is going to be used, where every point includes both its spatial coordinates and its color info (xyzrgb).

 ## Main goals
 The main goal is to implement a PointNet architecture in Pytorch that uses the S3DIS dataset in order to perform object classification and indoor scene semantic segmentation.